 In Tupperware, combine 1 cup buttermilk and 1 cup ranch salad dressing.
 Flatten out chicken breasts until even, place in marinade and leave in fridge overnight (8-12 hours).
 When ready to cook, preheat oven to 350 degrees, lay parchment paper on a baking pan and spray with canola oil.
 In a bowl, combine 1 cup flour, 1 cup corn meal and 2 tablespoons paprika.
 Remove each chicken breast, one at a time and cover with flour mixture.
 Lay on parchment paper.
 Bake until done, about 1 hour.
 Serve with some homemade coleslaw for a great spring/summer meal.

 Another rolled meatloaf, this one was fantastic.
 It paired well with the mushrooms, peas and pancetta.
 I enjoyed this meal so much, I had it twice this week.
+It goes best with Marsala panchetta and peas.
 The meatloaf recipe

 - 1 pound 93/7 ground beef

 - salt, pepper, basil, parsley, grain garlic powder